vindar/tgx/tools/README.md

 - GUI: `python tools/tgx_image.py`
 - CLI: `python tools/cli_tools/tgx_image_cli.py ...`

+## Font Converter

+`tgx_font.py` converts TrueType/OpenType fonts into TGX-compatible font headers.
+It can generate the current antialiased `ILI9341_t3_font_t` format, the older monochrome ILI9341_t3 format, or Adafruit `GFXfont`.

+- GUI: `python tools/tgx_font.py`
+- CLI: `python tools/cli_tools/tgx_font_cli.py ...`

+The GUI lets you choose one or more font sizes, select the character set with presets or by clicking characters in a grid, choose PROGMEM and output layout, and optionally save a PNG preview of the exported glyphs.

 ## Legacy Tools

 `legacy_tools/` contains the older conversion scripts kept for reference and compatibility: